20 Best Things to Do in Grand Teton National Park

 5. Grand Teton Wildlife Tour

-With that in mind, I recommend booking your guide as early as you know your travel dates, as these are very popular tours during the busy summer travel season!
+All this is to say that I recommend booking a local wildlife guide as soon as you know your travel dates, as these tours are very popular—especially during the busy summer travel season!

 6. Phelps Lake Jumping Rock